Skip to content

 1 / 1

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports to conducts training on human rights.
+The company only reports that it conducts training on human rights.

 • Y